 The BFA degree builds on the general music knowledge and skills for all majors in the department to specifically prepare students to use technology to produce and record musical performances.
 Students will choose between a track focusing on the role of a producer of musical performance, or of a recording engineer in refining and reproducing quality musical products for a commercial market.
 Students may also choose to apply these skills in producing quality worship and performance experiences in the Church.
-The Christian value system and perspective, it relates the particularly as to modern recording/performance environment and the music industry, will be integrated throughout the academic program.
+The Christian value system and perspective, particularly as it relates to the modern recording/performance environment and the music industry, will be integrated throughout the academic program.